amaurijp/go_db/README.md

 # 4. CO2 Adsorption Dataset for Graphene-Based Materials

+A CSV file is provided:

-This repository contains a curated dataset of CO2 adsorption measurements for graphene, graphene oxide (GO), and graphene/GO-based materials.
+- `co2_adsorption_dataset.csv` contains a curated dataset of CO2 adsorption measurements for graphene, graphene oxide (GO), and graphene/GO-based materials.

 The dataset is intended to support data-driven analysis and machine-learning modeling of CO2 uptake as a function of material properties and experimental conditions.

 The records were extracted from the scientific literature and harmonized into a tabular format.
 Each row corresponds to one reported adsorption measurement for a specific material under a given pressure and temperature condition.